aI-lab-glider/nurse-scheduling-solver/README.md

-# Nurse Scheduling Problem Algorithm
+# Nurse Scheduling Problem Solver

 The algorithm implementation is a part of solution created for the adoption foundation in Warsaw (Poland) during Project Summer AILab&Glider 2020 event.
 The aim of the system is to improve the operation of the foundation by easily and quickly creating work schedules for its employees and volunteers.
 So far, this has been done manually in spreadsheets, which is a cumbersome and tedious job.